RVCC-IDMX/291-Fall2021-Team-Moon/README.md

 ## The Moon Phases Repo:

 This is a repo of where our final project is being stored.
-This final is all about the different phases of the moon.
+Our collective final is all about the different phases of the moon.

 ## Sprite Web Address Links: